monomon/neovim-config/README.md

 Plugins are managed by [Pathogen.vim](https://github.com/tpope/vim-pathogen), a plugin installer and manager for Vim/Neovim and my personal favorite.
 To install more plugins, you need to drop your plugin folder into $MYVIMRC/bundle/, which on Unix-like systems should be ~/.config/nvim.

 Plugins are handled as [submodules](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules), so when you pull the repository, you get the latest version of all the plugins.
 That's also why you have to clone the repo with the "--recursive" flag, so that all the submodules are also pulled and initialized.
 You'll need to do a `git fetch`, `git pull`, and `git submodule update --remote` in order to update the repository and the submodules.
 You'll also probably need to do a `git submodule init` if you find empty plugin folders, which basically mean I've added a new submodule and you need to let git initialize it and install it.

-#### A quick warning

-I'm a very nooby neovim user, and have only been using it for about a couple of weeks now.
-I've been using vim for perhaps ~5 months now, and though I can do basic things, I'm very much still a noob.
-I also don't care about any vi philosophies and just want to make things easier for myself, so if you don't agree with something I've decided to add, I don't care very much.